StanXian/Project-no.1/group_members.md

 2. From the Custom Search API, we clicked "Try This API" and it lead us here: https://developers.google.com/apis-explorer/?hl=en_US#p/customsearch/v1/

-Then it directed us to Google's plug and play JSON directory (this is an amazing place) https://developers.google.com/apis-explorer/?hl=en_US#p/customsearch/v1/search.cse.siterestrict.list
+Then it directed us to Google's plug and play API Explorer (this is an amazing place) https://developers.google.com/apis-explorer/?hl=en_US#p/customsearch/v1/search.cse.siterestrict.list

 3. It also supplied the url that we can use in our JSON/Jupyter Notebook code ~HOLLA~